Barge Lady Cruises

 Activities & Entertainment

 The cruising day may start with an excursion, then return for lunch, cruise in the afternoon, and tie up at night or cruise in the morning with lunch aboard and an afternoon excursion.
 There may be evening musical entertainment and often a chance to visit the town on foot from the landing.
-Leisure time is spent viewing the scenery at four mph, reading, socializing, and watching videos (not all barges).
+Leisure time is spent viewing the scenery at four mph from the comfort of the deck, joining the captain in his wheelhouse, watching chef in his open kitchen, relaxing in a hot tub, tasting wine and spirits from the onboard cellar, socializing on deck, and of course good old fashioned reading and scenery gazing.

 If barging is of interest and you are a neophyte, compare how barge cruising is different or similar to riverboat cruising to determine if it fits your travel style.